Andrew Image UX Design

-Design great experiences
+Design great experiences.

 Hi, I’m Dr Andrew May, a Senior Lecturer in the School of Design and Creative Arts, Loughborough University, UK.
 I have over 20 years of industry and academic experience.